thelightdesigner/ScuffedWalls/README.md

 More info on scuffed functions can be found [`here`](https://github.com/thelightdesigner/ScuffedWalls/blob/main/Functions.md)

 More info on 3d modeling for wall conversion can be found [`here`](https://github.com/thelightdesigner/ScuffedWalls/blob/main/Blender%20Project.md)

+More info on TextToWall images can be found [`here`](https://github.com/thelightdesigner/ScuffedWalls/blob/main/TextToWall.md)